tier4/caret_doc/docs/visualization/visualization_api/callback_scheduling_visualization.md

 # Callback Scheduling Visualization

+To investigate node behaviors, it is needed to visualize the interaction between callbacks.
-Callback Scheduling Visualization will show you callback scheduling of targets such as a Node, Executor, and Callbackgroup.
+The function `callback_sched()` visualizes the callback scheduling of targets such as a Node, Executor, and Callbackgroup.

 ```python
 from caret_analyze import Architecture, Application, Lttng